ampproject/amphtml/spec/amp-html-format.md

 `overflow` (and `overflow-y`, `overflow-x`) may not be styled as “auto” or “scroll”.
 No user defined element in an AMP document may have a scrollbar.

 #### Maximum size
-It is a validation error if the author stylesheet is larger than 50,000 bytes.
+It is a validation error if the author stylesheet or inline styles together are larger than 50,000 bytes.

 ### Keyframes stylesheet